-The Top 5 Sexiest Female Cosplays From The 2018 San Diego Comic Con
+The Top 5 Sexiest Female Cosplays From The 2018 San Diego Comic-Con

-The San Diego Comic Con (SDCC) is regarded as one of the best in the world each year.
+The San Diego Comic-Con (SDCC) is regarded as one of the best in the world each year.
 It is the place where companies unveil new products, studios announce new movies, and movie and TV stars mingle with their fans.
 It’s part of the reason that it is one of the hottest tickets around, and fans plan an entire year around attending.
 One of the other perks is that some of the best and sexiest cosplays around happen at this particular convention every year.
 Professionals and unpaid enthusiasts do their best to become their favorite characters, and in doing so, become a part of the show itself.

-What makes cosplaying so wonderful is that it is something that transcends age, gender, and physical abilities. people can go solo, or cosplay as a group.
+What makes cosplaying so wonderful is that it is something that transcends age, gender, and physical abilities.
+People can go solo or cosplay as a group.
 There is no right or wrong way to do it, so long as it is being enjoyed.
-With that in mind, these are the top 5 sexy csoplays from the 2018 SDCC, starting with this Emma Frost cosplay.
+With that in mind, these are the top five sexy cosplays from the 2018 SDCC, starting with this Emma Frost cosplay.

-Meghan, a cosplayer from Scotland is a graduate of a drama and the performing arts academy.
+Meghan, a cosplayer from Scotland, is a graduate of a drama and the performing arts academy.
 She’s a feminist, belongs to Gryffindor, and does an amazing Emma Frost cosplay.
-Frost is from the Marvel Universe and is most closely associated to the X-Men for anyone wondering.
+Frost is from the Marvel Universe and is most closely associated with the X-Men for anyone wondering.
 She does a wide variety of cosplays, including a nice Harley Quinn, but her Emma Frost is a fan favorite.

 It's the beautiful, Emma Frost!
 Killer cosplay and great photography!
 Cosplayer: @gracelesscosplay ???? – @geekysidekickphotography #emmafrost #emmafrostcosplay #womenofmarvel #xmen #cosplay #cosplaygirl #marveluniverse #xmencosplay #mutant #mutantandproud #marvelcosplay #marvelcomics #marvelcosplaystars

-Krystle Starr of Dallas and Los Angeles, is the product of a Jedi mom and Trekkie dad.
+Krystle Starr of Dallas and Los Angeles is the product of a Jedi mom and Trekkie dad.
 She is a premiere cosplayer that appears around the country.
 While she tackles a variety of cosplays in addition to her modeling career, her SDCC Magik cosplay really turned heads for being spot on and garnered some great reviews on social media from fans who got to see her up-close.

 Olga Bazanova, AKA, Kotyashenka, is a Russian cosplayer.
 Kotyashenka is a model and artist registered with World Cosplay.
 She has built a strong and broad social media presence that has helped her maintain a high profile in the cosplay community.
 She describes cosplay as “a hobby where your dreams meet reality.”
 Here she is at SDCC, enjoying a slice while mingling with fans.